ProvableHQ/ARCs/arc-0020/README.md

 ## Security Considerations

 **Approval model**: ARC-20 uses additive approvals -- `approve_public` increases the allowance, and `unapprove_public` decreases it.
 This differs from ERC-20's replace semantics.
-Front-running `approve_public` can increase exposure; users should `unapprove_public` before setting a new allowance if needed.
+To change an allowance from 100 to 50, call `unapprove_public(50)` rather than setting a new value.
+Calling `approve_public` without first reducing the existing allowance will add to it.

 **Arithmetic overflow/underflow**: Leo's `u128` arithmetic aborts the transaction on underflow/overflow (enforced by the Aleo VM).
 No explicit checks are needed in implementations.